keploy/docs/versioned_docs/version-2.0.0/server/linux/installation.md

 Voilà! 🧑🏻‍💻 We have the server running!

+You'll be able to see the test-cases that ran with the results report on the console as well locally in the `testReport` directory.

 **Footnote**

-1. delay is required while using Test Mode.
+1. `delay` is required while using Test Mode.
 2. containerName is optional if you are using `Docker run` command, as the Container name must be present within the command itself.